I Dreamed a Dream (musical): Act I

 Couples celebrate Susan's first communion ("Welcome to My World").
 Guests sing ("Paper Roses" and "The Wild Rover"), but everyone is looking forward to Patrick Boyle singing his signature song, "Scarlet Ribbons", which he dedicates to Susan.
-He is able to "stop a room" his singing, and Susan hopes someday to do the same.
+He is able to "stop a room" with his singing, and Susan hopes someday to do the same.
 Susan's singing talent is discovered at school by the music teacher.
 But she suffers bullying and a beating by classmates ("The Four Marys").
 Her friend John drives away the bullies.
 Years later, parents in tow, Susan meets John again at a parish dance, where he invites an incredulous Susan, who has never had a boyfriend, to dance with him ("Beautiful Sunday", "Knock Three Times", "Una Paloma Blanca").
 Their comic, awkward efforts eventually turn dreamily romantic ("Perfect Day").

 Susan goes to The Happy Valley pub's karaoke night, presided over by an Elvis-imitating compere who fancies himself the best singer around ("Something Tells Me").
 Several regulars attempt to impress ("Crazy" and "Heartbreak Hotel"), and Susan's old school friend Lorraine persuades her to try.
 Susan tentatively sings "Someone To Watch Over Me".
 When she spots John, her confidence increases, and Susan "stops the room".
 The jealous compere foreshadows subsequent criticisms, saying that while Susan can sing, the only reason the pub crowd reacted as they did was because they weren't expecting it, and felt they owed her an apology for thinking she was a daftie.